AadityaJujagar/tailwind-project-1/README.md

+# tailwind project 1
-Clone of Razorpay website using TailwindCSS
+ a clone of razorpay website created using tailwindCSS framework